GUIDE: How to implement effective resource planning?

 • Wider choice of profiles to better meet customer needs

-• Speed in producing a quality profile offer to meet an assignment
+• Speed in producing a range of quality profiles to meet an assignment

-For optimal management of resource planning , you need to be able to make decisions as a group, under the responsibility of management.
-The same profile is often adapted to different needs.
-In the final analysis, one person must be able to decide on which project to assign these highly sought-after profiles.
-Companies that effectively manage resource planning meet regularly, often once a week, to take stock of :
+To ensure that the management of the resource planning is optimal, it is necessary to be able to carry out group arbitrations, under the responsibility of the management.
+The same profile is often adapted for different needs.
+It is necessary that a single person can ultimately determine which project to assign these highly sought-after profiles to.
+Companies that effectively manage the resource planning meet regularly, often once a week, to take stock of:

-• Employees who are underloaded or about to end a contract and need to be repositioned
+• Employees who are under-staffed or about to end a contract and need to be repositioned

-This type of body generally brings together the head of operations and his or her key managers, and puts resource planning at the heart of operations.
+This type of body generally brings together the operations manager and his or her main managers and allows the resource planning at the centre of operations.

-Finally, resource planning must be everyone's business.
-Every project manager needs to be involved in updating the workloads of the people working on his or her projects.
+Finally, the resource planning That is, everyone's business.
+Every project manager needs to be involved to update the workload of the collaborators who work on their projects.

-They have the best visibility for forecasting future workloads.
-By empowering your teams to ensure that updates are made regularly, you'll benefit from much more relevant, consolidated visibility.
-Data feedback should not depend on a single person in charge of planning, but should be distributed among all stakeholders.
+He is the one who has the best visibility to predict the load to come.
+By empowering teams so that updates are made regularly, you benefit from a much more relevant consolidated visibility.
+Data reporting should not depend on a single planner, but should be distributed among stakeholders.

-These managers need to be encouraged to update.
-It should enable them to improve the performance of their project and the satisfaction of their teams, which in turn can help them achieve their objectives.
+These officials must be encouraged to make this update.
+It should allow them to improve the performance of their project and the satisfaction of their teams, which can contribute to the achievement of their objectives.

 Deployment

-With Stafiz, you can automate: profile searches, positioning on customer needs, and production schedules.
+With Stafiz, automate: profile search, positioning on customer needs, and production schedules.

 Resource planning